Super-Resolution on Rotationally Scanned Photoacoustic Microscopy Images Incorporating Scanning Prior: Conclusion

-Our method focuses on the SR of single undersampled PAM image without considering the scenario wherein PAM images are acquired repeatedly on the same \emph{in-vivo} subject.
-In future research, we aim to investigate and incorporate such multi-frame approaches, as demonstrated in recent works \cite{Bhat_2021_CVPR, Dudhane_2022_CVPR}, into our framework to further improve the quality and accuracy of PAM images' SR.
+Our method focuses on the SR of single undersampled PAM images without considering scenarios wherein PAM images are acquired repeatedly on the same \textit{in vivo} subject.
+In future research, we will consider incorporating this additional information, as demonstrated in recent works \cite{Bhat_2021_CVPR, Dudhane_2022_CVPR}, into our framework to further improve the quality and accuracy of PAM images' SR.